Summary

 Antibiotics don't distinguish between good and bad microbes.
 That’s why when you take an antibiotic, the amount and different types of bacteria in your gut—that is, the richness and diversity of your gut microbiome—decrease significantly [1]–[4].

-Some species may even disappear, either for a short or long period [1], [2].
+Some species may even disappear, either temporarily or permanently [1], [2].

-The drop in richness and diversity depends on different factors.
-For example, broad-spectrum antibiotics (e.g. ciprofloxacin, cefadroxil) target a wide range of bacteria and have a big impact.
-Whereas narrow-spectrum antibiotics (e.g. metronidazole, erythromycin) target only a few types of bacteria.
+The drop in richness and diversity depends on different variables.
+For example, broad-spectrum antibiotics (e.g., ciprofloxacin, cefadroxil) target a wide range of bacteria and have a big impact.
+Narrow-spectrum antibiotics (e.g., metronidazole, erythromycin) target only a few types of bacteria.

 Phase 2: Rise in unfriendly bacteria

-When it comes to the gut microbiome, balance is key.
+When it comes to your gut, balance is key.

-Almost everybody has a small amount of unfriendly bacteria in the gut.
+Almost everybody has a small amount of unfriendly bacteria in their microbiome.
 And that’s okay.
-Beneficial bacteria make sure that these not-so-welcome tenants don’t take up too much space.
+Beneficial bacteria keep these not-so-welcome tenants from taking up too much space.

-The problem is, antibiotics cause a major drop in the levels of gut microbes, disrupting this healthy balance [1]–[3].
+The problem is, antibiotics can cause a significant drop in microbial diversity, disrupting a balanced gut [1]–[3].

-During this phase, one specific group of microbes known as drug-resistant bacteria take advantage of the decrease in protective bacteria to grow unchecked.
+During this phase, a specific group of microbes, drug-resistant bacteria, takes advantage of the decrease in protective bacteria to grow unchecked.

 Studies have shown that after antibiotics, the number of drug-resistant bacteria and the amount of antibiotic resistance genes increase [1], [2], [4], [6].
-This is why our Tiny Health Gut Test looks at these bacteria and calculates your antibiotic resistance signature.
+Our Tiny Health Gut Test looks at these bacteria and calculates your antibiotic resistance signature.

 Your antibiotic resistance signature can help us track the long-term side effects of antibiotics.

-For some people, one of the unfriendly drug-resistant bacteria that may grow unchecked is Clostridioides difficile.
-If present in your gut, these bugs can cause antibiotic-associated diarrhea [7]–[9].
+For some people, one of the unfriendly drug-resistant bacteria that may overgrow is Clostridioides difficile.
+If it's present in your gut, it can cause antibiotic-associated diarrhea [7]–[9].

 Phase 3: The journey back to baseline

-Some weeks after an antibiotic course, beneficial bacteria repopulate your gut, putting unfriendly bugs in check [2].
+Some weeks after a course of antibiotics, beneficial bacteria repopulate your gut, putting unfriendly bugs in check [2].

 And how long it takes for gut bacteria to recover after antibiotics varies from person to person.

-For most people, the composition of the gut microbiome returns almost completely to baseline in one to two months.
-But for a few, things may not go back to the way they were for quite a long time.
-Which is when we may see the long-term side effects of antibiotic use.
+For most, the composition of the gut returns to baseline within 1 to 2 months.
+But for a few, it may take much longer.
+This is typically when we see the long-term effects of antibiotic use.

 One study found that six months after antibiotics, some individuals only recovered about 63% of the bacterial species they had before the antibiotic treatment [1].
-In another study, friendly species such as Bifidobacterium, Coprococcus, and Eubacterium disappeared with antibiotic use.
-And continued to be undetected from all participants at 6 months post-treatment [2].
+In another, friendly species such as Bifidobacterium, Coprococcus, and Eubacterium disappeared completely.
+And remained undetected from all participants at 6 months post-treatment [2].

-Scientists are still not entirely sure why each person responds to antibiotics differently.
-Some things to consider that may be important factors:
+Scientists are still not entirely sure why people respond differently to antibiotics.
+Some important factors to consider:

 • The initial composition of the gut microbiome, which varies among individuals [5]